kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ##### e2e tests

-- A node-e2e that writes a Memory Manager checkpoint, restarts kubelet with a slightly different per-NUMA `MemTotal`, and asserts the node returns `Ready` instead of crash-looping.
+- A node e2e (`test/e2e_node`, serial, `Feature:MemoryManagerDriftTolerance`),
+  targeted at beta: with the `Static` policy running, stop kubelet, rewrite the persisted per-node `TotalMemSize` in the `memory_manager_state` checkpoint by a few MiB through the state package (the e2e environment cannot change the machine's real `MemTotal`), restart kubelet and assert it comes up `Ready` with the assignments restored; the same edit with the gate disabled reproduces the existing start failure.
 - Optionally document the `nokaslr` boot option as the confirming experiment for the KASLR factor (diagnostic only, not a fix).

 ### Graduation Criteria

-- *Alpha:* parts 1-2 behind the Memory Manager machinery; the option (part 3) behind the `MemoryManagerDriftTolerance` feature gate, default off.
+#### Alpha

+- Parts 1-3 (bounded tolerance with conservation and re-baseline; auto-detected bound; `memoryManagerPolicyOptions` with `memory-drift-tolerance`) implemented behind the `MemoryManagerDriftTolerance` feature gate, disabled by default.
+- Unit tests for the tolerated, rejected, gate-disabled and option paths.

+#### Beta

+- Feature gate enabled by default.
+- The `memory_manager_drift_tolerated_total` kubelet metric and the node e2e test in place and passing in the sig-node periodic jobs.
-- *Beta:* option on by default; e2e_node coverage; no open correctness issues.
+- Feedback from users affected by kubernetes/kubernetes#131253; no open correctness issues.

-- *GA:* soak across releases with no regressions.
+#### GA

+- At least two releases in beta with no regressions and no reported false tolerations; the gate is locked to enabled (removal follows the feature gate lifecycle).

 ### Upgrade / Downgrade Strategy

-No configuration change is required to keep working: a kubelet with the feature tolerates benign drift automatically, and an operator who wants the previous strict behavior sets the opt-out option.
+No configuration change is required to keep working: a kubelet with the feature gate enabled tolerates benign drift automatically, and an operator who wants the previous strict behavior leaves the gate off or sets the opt-out option.
 The checkpoint format is unchanged, so there is no state migration.
 On downgrade the kubelet reverts to strict equality (and the pre-existing reboot failure can reappear).

 ### Version Skew Strategy